Difference Between Agile vs Scrum vs Waterfall

 - Shooter delivery scale

-- Collaborations within business teams and developers on a daily basis
+- Collaborations within business teams and developers daily

 - Deliver Greater support, trust, and higher autonomy to the team members.